timgates42/azure-iot-sdk-c/readme.md

 ## C SDK Options

-This serves as one of two offerings for IoT projects written in C. We would suggest that users consult the following feature descriptions to understand which SDK they should use.
+This serves as one of two offerings for IoT projects written in C. We suggest users consult the following feature descriptions to understand which SDK they should use.

 ### Programming Structure

+The programming paradigm for each SDK is different and should be carefully understood.
+In this SDK (Azure IoT C SDK), the SDK handles the networking stack operations.
+In the Azure SDK for Embedded C, the user application code handles the networking stack operations and calls SDK APIs for functionality such as topic subscriptions and message parsing.

 ![img](./doc/media/programmingdif.png)